day8/re-frame/docs/on-dynamics.md

 systems on the "impossible" end of that continuum will breed nasty bugs and be scary to maintain.

+> To understand a program, you must become both the machine and the program. <br>
+>
+>    -- Alan Perlis
+>

 ## Dynamic vs Static Concerns

 Programmers are surprisingly focused on the static aspect of their systems.
 For example, they talk about DRY, line count, and "cohesion vs coupling".
-And, yes, that's useful, but perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads. **_This doesn't get talked about nearly enough._**
+Sure, yes, that's useful, but perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads. **_This doesn't get talked about nearly enough._**

 The goal with re-frame was to have the simplest dynamic model possible because that, above all else, drives developer productivity.
-(Well, that, and the immediate feedback provided by fast hot code reloading)

 So, let's talk about how re-frame delivers a simple dynamic model.
-And, we'll start off at a high level and then work our way down.
+We'll start off at a high level and then work our way down.

 ## re-frame Time